MCT-master/mct-master.github.io/_posts_draft/2019-02-10-The-new-guide-on-how-to-portal-documentation,-recommendation.md

 the output of the bass amp which was bought to be directly connected to the mixer created noise.
 Double checking the outputs turned out to be helpful – instead the bass was connected to a DI box which then could be connected to the Midas mixer.
 All other instruments were connected directly to the mixer, like the guitar through an amp.
+For documentation we used several video sources, like Sony camcorder, Zoom audio-visual capturing and mobile phones.

+## Stereo mix/ monitor mix
-## STEREO MIX/ MONITOR MIX (more information here, ELIAS?
+(more information here, ELIAS?
 JØRGEN?)

-VIDEO We used several video sources, like Sony camcorder, Zoom audio-visual capturing and mobile phones.

 General thoughts on the documentation, it would be practical to develop a standard procedure for them.
 Templates that can be executed and documented in a standardized way.
 To achieve that we need reliable equipment which is always accessible.